PLEASE read thoroughly before contacting me because there are a lot of details to consider.

 - Improved emotional regulation

-- Develop better social-emotional skills and healthier relationships
+- Develop better social-emotional skills

 - Create lifestyle changes to positively affect learning

 “Before working with Seth I was studying for most of the day, every day, with little results to reflect my effort.
 As my second semester at CU was ending I felt I wasn’t cut out for school and was debating dropping out of college.
-Fortunately my mother convinced me to work with Seth and give school 1 more shot.
+Fortunately, my mother convinced me to work with Seth and give school 1 more shot.
 I’m glad.
 The difference is undeniable and the study skills, priceless.
-From time management to study space dedication/set up, as well as study techniques that commit the information to memory over time rather then cramming 3 days before an exam.
+From time management to study space dedication/set up, as well as study techniques that commit the information to memory over time rather than cramming 3 days before an exam.
 My stress decreased drastically, I was able to enjoy life and do well in school, my GPA improved from a 2.4 to a 3.6 the first semester.
 Now I enjoy the school experience!” -Nick Bitzer, CU Student

-5. Coaching is my passion
+5. Executive Function Coaching is my passion

 For me, there’s nothing better than helping a struggling student turn it around.